Geniusum/pbr/readme.md

 ### Piles manipulation
 `PUSH <pile> <value (only one)>` to append a value on the pile selected.

 `POP <pile>` to pop a value on the pile selected, just remove the last value nothing else.

 `MOVE <pile 1> <pile 2>` to move the last value of the pile 1 to the pile 2.

 `COPY <pile 1> <pile 2>` to copy the last value of the pile 1 to the pile 2.

 ### Calculations with piles
-`ADD` to additionate the last value of the pile A and the pile B and append the result to the pile C, the two elements from the calcul will be removed to their piles.
+`ADD` to additionate the last values of the pile A and the pile B and append the result to the pile C, the two elements from the calcul will be removed to their piles.

 Same for `SUB` to substract, `MUL` for multiply and `DIV` for divide.

 ### Console interactions
 `PRINT <pile>` to print the last value of the selected pile.

-`INPUT <pile>
+`INPUT <pile>` to append the user input, with the same rules than values, to the selected pile.

+### Lines interactions and conditions
+`JUMP <line>` to jump to the line selected in the source code.

+`CASE <line>` to jump to the line selected if the last values of the pile A and the pile B are equal.

+`NCASE <line>` to make the same thing than `CASE` but the condition is if they aren't equal.

+### End and examples
+So now than you learn how this language works, at your turn.
+Here are some examples :